Droslj/RCC-immuno-genomics/README.md

 **Observations on Inflammatory potential**

-Pro-Inflammatory "Prime" (Left Side)

-DP cells are Chemokine powerhouses (CCL4, CCL5).
-They are effectively the "Dispatchers" of the immune system.
-CD8 cells have the highest IFNG (the "Warhead"), the DP cells have a higher fraction of cells expressing $CCL3$.
-This suggests the DP cells are more focused on recruitment than direct killing.

-Anti-Inflammatory "Brake" (Right Side)

-Exhaustion markers (LAG3 and TIGIT) are significantly higher in DP cells than in the CD4 or CD8 mature populations.
-The Biology: This is a fascinating find.
-It suggests that these progenitors are "born" into a state of high stress.
-They are trying to proliferate, but they are already expressing inhibitory receptors ($LAG3$).
+DP cells and CD8 cells (left part of the plot) are predominantly active in pro-inflamatory response.
+Chemokines (IFNG, CCL3, CCL4, CCL5), most expressed in DP and CD8 cells modulate the response of immune system

-TGFB1: This is high in CD8s.
-Since TGF-beta is a potent immunosuppressor, this shows that as cells transition from DP to CD8, they are being "bathed" in suppressive signals from the tumor.
+Anti inflammatory response exhibits immunosuppression, demonstrated by Exhaustion markers (LAG3 and TIGIT), which are significantly higher in DP cells than in the CD4 or CD8 mature populations.
+This may suggest that these progenitors are already born into a state of high stress.
+TGF-beta is another potent immunosuppressor; its presence shows that as cells transition from DP to CD8, they are being dialed down by the suppressive signals from the tumor.

 References:
 [1] Functionally heterogeneous intratumoral CD4+CD8+ double positive T cells can give rise to single positive T cells, PRJNA1389917, https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE314072